j-d-b/tas-server/README.md

 yarn start:dev
 ```

-or just restore the database to the sample data with
+or just reset the database to only sample data (it will warn you) with
 ```
 yarn setup:dev
 ```